cwcyau/hdruk-phd-handbook/course_docs/support.md

 # Student Support

 Your welfare during your PhD is of the utmost importance to us and you will have access to two main forms of independent support as a student on this programme.

-You will find information on the [Points of Contact](files/pointsofcontact.pdf) document.
+You will find further information below and on the [Points of Contact](../files/pointsofcontact.pdf) document.

 ## Support from your University